tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

    - [x] convert frame size to enum.
    - [ ] build a ruby structure for ingress protection, convert ingress protection to this type.
 - [ ] Redesign tag module:
-   - [ ] base full tag becomes a virtual field.
+   - [x] base full tag becomes a virtual field.
    - [x] builder/parser model for each discipline which creates the string according to the required format, and can parse the string back into the components.
    - [x] provide default format for each discipline, e.g. isa5.1
    - [x] add next/previous functionality
    - [ ] add colour code by discipline
 - [ ] Look at use of hover on buttons, and use turbo to prevent page refresh.
-- [ ] Improve implementation of Discipline model, including translation.
+- [x] Improve implementation of Discipline model, including translation.
 Consider using constants hash for each project.
 - [ ] Consider changing all delete links to use turbo to prevent page refresh.
+- [ ] Replace devise views with bespoke views in the style of the rest of the application.

 ## Potential Features

 - [ ] Add more comprehensive reporting for demand calculations
 - [ ] Implement bulk import/export
-- [ ] See if pagy can provide user selectable page size
 - [ ] Data revision management
 - [ ] Customize devise users:
    - [ ] Add policy for users